Sigil-Ebook/PageEdit/README.md

 PageEdit
 ========
-A simple single page visual XHTML editor based on Sigil's Deprecated BookView.
+A single page visual XHTML editor based on Sigil's Deprecated BookView.
 It uses WebEngine instead of WebKit.

-This app is undergoing rapid development.
-It is working but incomplete.
+This app is working and fundamentally complete.

 It requires Qt 5.12.3 or later.